r1de/KG6WXC-meshmap/WIP-INSTALL.md

 Further reading on crontabs and additional options: [https://www.redhat.com/en/blog/linux-cron-command](https://www.redhat.com/en/blog/linux-cron-command)

 On exit, you'll see a confirmation message indicating whether a new crontab was created or no changes were made.
-You'll want to verify whether the job was created correctly by checking for cron log errors.
-There are two good methods for doing this: either run `sudo grep CRON /var/log/syslog` directly, or by checking the mail messages (cron will "email" a user running jobs with errors) under `/var/mail/`.
+Also notice that the cronjob _does not_ use the test-mode switch for the polling script.
+Omitting the `test-mode-with-sql` switch will cause the script to run with no output to the screen except for any errors encountered.
+Depending on the system, `cron` will send any error output, via email, to the user that the `cron` job was run under.

+>**Troubleshooting Hint:**
+>If the polling script _is_ running from cron and it just does not seem to be working, and you are not getting any messages from `cron` about it, try disabling the cronjob for the time being.
+>Just run `crontab -e` again and put a hash mark `#` at the beginning of the meshmap line, then save the file like normal.
+>That will disable the job without removing it.
+>Then run the polling script with --test-mode-with-sql switch and see what the error is.

 (this file was contributed by N7CPZ and edited by KG6WXC)